 Western Australia has two houses of State Parliament - the Legislative Assembly and the Legislative Council.

-Following amendments to electoral legislation in 2011, State General Elections for both houses are now held every four years on the second Saturday in March.
-The next State general election in Western Australia is scheduled to be held on 8 March 2025.
-You can view the draft timeline for the election here.
+State General Elections for both houses are held every four years on the second Saturday in March.
+The next State General Election in Western Australia is scheduled to be held on 8 March 2025.
+View the timeline for the election.

 Western Australia is divided into 59 Legislative Assembly districts and one whole of State Legislative Council electorate.
-During a State General Election, one candidate is elected for each Legislative Assembly district and six candidates are elected for each Legislative Council region.
+During a State General Election, one candidate is elected for each Legislative Assembly district and 37 candidates are elected for each Legislative Council.